transreductionist/proper_nouns/README.md

 - `pip install nltk`
 - `pip install wordnet`

+## Satement of the Problem

+A rather simple statement:

+- given a string of text detect IP Addresses and Persons/Names in the string.
+For example, with the input:
+    - "Bob found that 127.0.0.1 was bad and 123.4.5.6 was safe."
+        - The solution is: `[ 127.0.0.1, 123.4.5.6 ]` for the IP Addresses.
+        - For the person's name it should find `[ Bob ]`.

+Use any python packages you find useful, and any data structures/print statements, etc. to demonstrate the results.

+Provide a general discussion for any kind of weaknesses with the approach that you use as well as general thoughts about the problem.
+I'd like to see discussion about how you would approach testing this problem, or about any other possible solution paths you would be looking to test.

 ## General Comments on Code

 - Document strings were included, however they need to be expanded.